F-1 Optional Practical Training (OPT)

 - In addition, USCIS must receive your application within 30 days of when BIO recommends your I-20 for OPT.

-- You must be physically present in the U.S. at the time that USCIS receives your OPT application.
-More details available in the OPT Tutorial.
+- You must be physically present in the United States at the time USCIS receives your OPT application.
+More details are available in the OPT tutorial.

 Generally, BIO recommends applying for OPT as early as possible.
 Waiting can cause further delays and you may not get a full 12 months of OPT.
 Additionally, applying early increases your chances of being able to reapply if your application is rejected or denied.

 - Undergraduates: The last day of enrollment in the semester in which program requirements are completed.